Back-Engineering / 01

 His name was Nobutoshi Kihara, and inside Sony they called him "Mr. Walkman."
 Outside Sony, almost nobody knows his name.
 That imbalance tells you something important about how innovation stories get told.

-For the Walkman, Kihara started with an existing product: the Sony Pressman, a monaural dictation recorder built for journalists.
-He stripped out the recording circuit.
-He removed the internal speaker.
-In their place, he fitted a stereo amplifier optimised for playback through headphones.
-The surgery was precise: remove everything that adds weight and doesn't serve the listener.
-Keep everything that does.
+The Walkman itself began with the Sony Pressman, a monaural dictation recorder built for journalists.
+The brief was to make it portable, stereo, and playback-only.
+The recording circuit came out.
+The internal speaker came out.
+In their place: a stereo amplifier optimised for headphones.
+The surgery was precise — remove everything that adds weight and doesn't serve the listener, keep everything that does — and the team completed a working prototype in four days.

 This is engineering in its purest form.
 Not addition.
 Subtraction.
 The Walkman wasn't built by adding features to an existing device.
 It was built by removing them until only the essential function remained: portable, private, high-fidelity stereo sound.